maxs002/robot/README.md

 <h2>RESEARCH</h2>

-- searched how the shake feature works, and also learnt about the compass.
+- Searched how the shake feature works, and also learnt about the compass.
 <h2>IMAGINE</h2>

 - I imagined that if the robot shook, it would stop all motions.
 <h2>PLAN</h2>

--Planned to incorporate LEDs + Compass + Motion + Shake Detection.
+- Planned to incorporate LEDs + Compass + Motion + Shake Detection.
 <h2>CREATE</h2>

--Created small codes for each.
+- Created small codes for each.
 For example: A code that tested the shaking sensor, the compass, LEDs, and also motion like forwards.
 <h2>TEST</h2>

--A lot of the time, the shake would not work.
+- A lot of the time, the shake would not work.
 Compass, Motion, and LEDs were always working!
 </h2>IMPROVE</h2>

--Kept working on the shake.
+- Kept working on the shake.
 Read more on how the shaking works to see what I am missing.

 ---